Meningitis in your words

 The doctors contacted my mum, who came back from her holiday straight away.
 When she reached the hospital, she was told that it was a good idea for my dad to also come home to say his goodbyes, as they didn’t think I would make it through the first night.

 I have made a full recovery.
 The doctors do not know how I am still alive.
 My neurologist has told me that the only reason I am still here today is because I didn’t go to sleep once I was at the hospital - if I had gone to sleep, they wouldn’t have been able to revive me.
 I truly am a miracle, because the devastating reality is, I am not the norm.
 I am the exception.
-I waited 30 hours before going to the hospital: meningococcal is known to kill people in less than half that time.
+I waited 30 hours before going to the hospital: meningococcal disease is known to kill people in less than half that time.
 There’s not a day that goes by where I’m not grateful to still be alive, and I owe everything to my best friend who got me to the hospital and saved my life.

 If there is anything that you take home from this story, it’s to please, please learn the signs and symptoms of meningitis and not to ignore them.
 Early detection and vaccines are so incredibly important.